greggersaurus/OpenSteamController/README.md

 ## [Jingle](./Jingle)

-The work in this directory is geared towards creating a user friendly way to customize what Jingles are when the Steam Controller starts up and shuts down.
+The work in this directory is geared towards creating a user friendly way to customize what Jingles are played when the Steam Controller starts up and shuts down.

 ## [USB Configuration](./UsbConfiguration)